How Do Gravity Wave Detectors and Observatories Work?

 The two pieces that make up LIGO are separate interferometers, one in Washington State while the other resides in Louisiana.
 Each arm of a detector has a laser that is send down the entire length (4 kilometers).
 The detector’s job is to see if changes in distance less than one part in 1020 between the laser beams occur by a gravity wave warping space-time.
 Unfortunately, the only events that generates waves strong enough for LIGO are when binary pulsars fall close to each other and neutron star collisions.
 Amazingly, these events would only produce a maximum signal height “less than the diameter of a proton.”
 In short, miniscule (Andersen 43, 45; Faesi, Francis, Haynes "A Wrinkle" 24-5).

 LIGO ended its initial run in 2010 with no measurements of gravity waves, but a $200 million upgrade began shortly thereafter and ended in 2015.
 Now rebranded Advanced LIGO, it should be able to measure gravity waves from as far away as 500 million light-years away, increasing its possible detections by a factor of 100.
 And the upgrade definitely paid off, for on February 11, 2016, a hundred years after Einstein predicted their existence, LIGO captured evidence of gravity waves.
 According to Dr. David Reitze, the executive director at LIGO, a black hole merger 1.3 billion light-years away was detected on Sept.
 14, 2015 and produced enough of a disturbance for the detector to register.
-The delay in announcing the result came from the verification process.
-They wanted to make sure it was not a glitch, a hack, or something else.
+The delay in announcing the result came from the verification process as 25 other telescopes looked at the spot, with Fermi detecting a small gamma ray burst in the area (which is to be expected from such a merger).
+Scientists wanted to make sure it was not a glitch, a hack, or something else.
 But the 5-sigma result held through, meaning that scientists are 99.9999% confident in the result.
-A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23).
+A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23, Haynes "Gravitational").

 And it continues on.
 On June 15, 2016, LIGO scientists released the findings on the second observed measurement of gravity waves.
 These came from GW151226 (that is, Gravity Waves from Dec.
 26, 2015), another black hole merger, and observations of it were made just 70 seconds after the gravity wave detection.
 The reason for the delay in the finding was so that scientists could achieve the 5 sigma confidence in their results, knowing that the observation is incredibly unlikely to be a fluke.
 The masses of the black holes (one about 8 solar masses and the other about 14) were much smaller than those in the first merger and thus made accurate measurements more challenging.
 The new black hole is likely 1.4 billion light-years away, is about 21 solar masses and radiated about a sun's worth of mass in gravitational energy (Timmer 15 Jun.
 2016, Betz, Wenz "LIGO").